odytrice/kubernetes/monitoring/Readme.md

 ```

 ### Traefik Example
-If you are using the Traefik ingress controller, you can enable it to spit out logs by adding the metrics config to the Toml config map as shown below in the last two lines
+If you are using the Traefik ingress controller, you can enable it to spit out logs by adding the metrics config to the Toml config map and the metrics entry point and setup the metrics to use that entry point like the following below

 ```yaml
 apiVersion: v1